The weekend I found out I was pregnant. |

 I'm not going to lie--although I was thrilled to discover I was pregnant, my mind soon switched gears and I began to panic about my weight.
 I had hoped to lose 30 pounds and was now pregnant, which can typically cause the average woman to gain about 30 pounds (or more!).

-Me at nine months pregnant--about
+Me at nine months pregnant--about a week before having Jude. |

 After Jude was born, I was so worried about the baby weight coming off.
 Now, I know it doesn't work this way for everyone, but breastfeeding really helped me with this.
 At first I was exclusively breastfeeding and was back to my pre-pregnancy weight within two weeks!
 I was thrilled, naturally.